Adrianjewell91/curriculumjava/README.md

 J.  Performance.
 (Lg.)
 A service is showing errors dropped in the service mesh proxy without traces.
 Investigate the source of the errors, reproduce the error locally and fix it.
-1. The proxy is an Istio Service mesh proxy.
+1. The proxy is an Istio Service mesh proxy. (thread leak)
-2. (the pods are restarting due to the thread exhaustion.
-High throughput leads to limitless thread creation and no recycling of therads.
-Limit the thread count.
-Reproduce locally and set a horizontal scale appropriate to the thread limit.)

 K. Open/Closed Principle.
 (Med.)
 Add a side effect, such as an event publishing, to a write endpoint such that existing methods don’t have to be opened.